Jahnavi-Anand/RAISE/README.md

 ## 🌐 Project Overview

-RAISE helps discover, filter, and invest in verified startups while giving investors a transparent, data‑driven view of opportunities.[file:12]
+RAISE helps discover, filter, and invest in verified startups while giving investors a transparent, data‑driven view of opportunities.
-The platform combines the openness of crowdfunding with the structure of institutional investing, but relies on curated templates rather than AI to generate any legal documents, aligning with current Indian regulations.[file:12]
+The platform combines the openness of crowdfunding with the structure of institutional investing, but relies on curated templates rather than AI to generate any legal documents, aligning with current Indian regulations.

 Core capabilities:

 - Startup discovery and filtering by sector, stage, and city.
-- Verified profiles for startups and investors with KYC/AML workflows.[file:12]
+- Verified profiles for startups and investors with KYC/AML workflows.
-- Deal‑flow support: pitch sharing, document exchange, standard term‑sheet templates, and funding progress tracking.[file:12]
+- Deal‑flow support: pitch sharing, document exchange, standard term‑sheet templates, and funding progress tracking.

 ---